Fabian1976/vagrant-postgresql/README.md

 I use it on a Mac book

 ## Installation
-Make sure Vagrant is installed (duh) with the hostmanager plugin (`vagrant plugin install vagrant-hostmanager`).
+Make sure Vagrant is installed (duh) with the hostmanager plugin (`vagrant plugin install vagrant-hostmanager`) and Virtualbox.

 Make sure these packages are installed:
 ```